AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 ---
 # Frequently Asked Questions{#faq}

-Need help as you are working with Campaign Classic?
+Need help as you are working with Campaign?
 Read the top 10 questions below, and other frequently asked questions in that page.
-You can also:

 1. How can I upgrade Campaign to the latest version?